openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 ### Test - Network Connectivity Failure

 Now let's exit the Ziti controller and instead attach to the private blue router by running this command:
-`docker exec -it docker_ziti-private-blue_1 /bin/bash`.
+`docker-compose exec ziti-private-blue bash`.
 Once attached to the blue router we'll verify that we cannot connect to the private red router:

 ```bash